 Woodland burial sites usually ask for flowers to be biodegradable

 This is to preserve the natural beauty of the area and the quality of the soil.
-Find out more about what a woodland burial is.
+You can read more about woodland burials.

 Flowers are just one way you can honour someone